strapdata/elassandra/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/a4sjX15OOrA/0.jpg"
 alt="Elassandra demo" width="240" height="180" border="10" /></a>

+## Benefits of Elassandra

+For cassandra users, elassandra provides elasicsearch features :
+* Full-Text and spatial search on your cassandra data, you can define which table or column to index in elasticsearch.
+* Real-time aggregation (does not require Spark or Hadoop to group by)
+* Provide search on multiple tables in one query (Elasticsearch search accross many document types).
+* Provide automatic schema creation and support nested document using User Defined Types.
+* Provide a JSON REST access your cassandra data (for indexed data of course)
+* There are many elasticsearch plugins to import data in cassandra (the IMAP river plugin for exemple) or to visualize your data, with [Kibana](https://www.elastic.co/guide/en/kibana/current/introduction.html) for exemple.

+For Elasticsearch users, elassandra provides usefull features :
+* Cassandra could be your unique datastore for indexed and non-indexed data, it's easier to manage and secure.
+Moreover, source documents are now stored in Cassandra, reducing disk space if you need a noSql database and elasticsearch.
+* In elassandra, Elasticsearch is masterless and split-brain resistant because cluster state is now manager within cassandra lightweight transactions.
+* Write operations are not more restricted to one primary shards, but distributed on all cassandra nodes in a virtual datacenter.
+Number of shards does not limit your write throughput, just add some elassandra nodes to increase both read and write throughput.
+* Elasticsearch indices can be replicated between many cassandra datacenters, allowing to write in the closest datacenter and search globally.
+* The cassandra driver is Datacenter and Token aware, that means requests are sent to the most appropriate node.
+* Hive and Spark support with pushdown predicate.
+* Cassandra supports distributed counters.

 ## Kibana + Elassandra

 [Kibana](https://www.elastic.co/guide/en/kibana/current/introduction.html) can run on Elassandra, providing a visualization tool for cassandra and elasticsearch data.
 Here is a demo video.